JWKyle/phase-0-tracks/web_dev/request_cycle/http_requests.md

 501- Server did not recognize the asked for method

 #What is the difference between a GET request and a POST request?
 When might each be used?#
+Get- all the relevant information is supplied by the URL.
+This information can be bookmarked.
+Post- Client provides data via message box or other means outside URL, like form data.
+This information can not be bookmarked, and will alert the user when they try to re-fresh or re-submit a page that they will need to re-submit the post data.

 #Optional bonus question: What is a cookie (the technical kind, not the delicious kind)?
 How does it relate to HTTP requests?#
+Cookies store data on a users computer/browser for websites to allow websites to load static information faster.
+It also tracks viewing and shopping habits to allow advertisers to market more directly, and can also hold certain login information so users do not need to re-login or lose their chopping cart during a session.